 Also called retargeting, remarketing to potential new customers who have completed a qualified action, like signing up for a white paper or clicking on a specific link, will help you make the most of your website visitors.

-If they’re already showing interest in something important to your business, why let them just go away?
+If they already showed interest in something important to your business, why let them just go away?
 Instead, try to convert them with an offer.
 Make the most of your ad spend by reaching those leads again.

-What your data tell you will help you understand the true cost per lead and inform your PPC management strategy.
+What your data tells you will help you understand the true cost per lead and inform your ongoing PPC management strategy.

-Why is PPC lead generation a good marketing strategy?
+Why is PPC a good marketing strategy for lead generation?

 • Targeted audience: PPC campaigns allow you to target specific keywords, demographics, locations, and interests, ensuring your ads reach the right audience who are actively searching for products or services related to your business.